11 May 2020

 We need a BBC that is accountable to us, those who fund it and rely on it, with citizens who sit on the board representing a wider citizens panel that reflects us.
 We need a board that has no government appointments.
 And we need a BBC that is fairly funded by us all, so that the government doesn’t start bearing its teeth, as we saw when Oliver Dowden implied in a letter to Director General Tony Hall that the BBC Panorama was not of the ‘highest standards’ with regards to ‘impartiality’.

 It needs all this and more.
 But we can only get there by fighting for a BBC that works for us.
 To help get there, join the campaign: It’s our BBC.

 It's our BBC

-Dominic Cummings has always wanted to dismantle our BBC, and Rupert Murdoch's global media empire would benefit if he gets his way.
+It's clear that many in this government want to dismantle our BBC, and Rupert Murdoch's global media empire would benefit if he gets his way.

 Instead of letting the BBC be murdered by Murdoch, we want to make it BETTER - fully independent of government, representative, diverse and accountable to us, the people.